 Are there restrictive covenants that are commonly identified as part of conveyancing in Carmarthenshire?

 Covenants that are restrictive in nature can be picked up when reviewing land registry title as part of the legal transfer of property in Carmarthenshire.
 An 1874 stipulation that was seen was ‘The houses to be erected on the estate are each to be of a uniform elevation in accordance with the drawings to be prepared or approved by the vendor’s surveyor…’

 How does conveyancing in Carmarthenshire differ for newly converted properties?

-Most buyers of new build or newly converted property in Carmarthenshire come to us having been asked by the housebuilder to exchange contracts and commit to the purchase even before the premises is built.
-This is because builders in Carmarthenshire typically purchase the real estate, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build premises in Carmarthenshire come to us having been asked by the developer to sign contracts and commit to the purchase even before the house is completed.
+This is because new home sellers in Carmarthenshire usually purchase the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Carmarthenshire or who has acted in the same development.